Complete Guide to the Master of Counseling Degree

 Accreditation is a status programs earn by showing an approved organization that they meet strict standards of excellence.
 Graduating from an accredited program shows prospective employers that you have received a quality education.
 Without accreditation, your degree might be more or less useless, at least for satisfying licensure requirements.

-There are three types of accreditation – regional or national, and program level.
+There are three types of accreditation – regional, national, and program level.
 Regional or national accreditation covers an entire school, while program-level accreditation, like the CACREP, accredits degrees in specific subjects.
 Most states require that you graduate from a CACREP-accredited program as one of the main requirements for earning counseling licensure.

 Determine What Specialty You Want—And Make Sure They Offer It